yigitsever/gradecoin-site/content/block_docs.md

 We use Blocks to commit proposed [Transactions](@/transaction_docs.md) to the ledger in order to realize them.
 `transaction_list` of the Block is filled with valid transactions.
-Blocks are valid when they are proposed with a `nonce` that produces a `hash` value with 6 zeroes (24 bits) at the left hand side.
+In order to create a valid block, the proposer must find a suitable `nonce` value that makes the `hash` of the block valid.
+The properties a valid hash should have will be explained in subsequent sections.

 We are _mining_ using [blake2s](https://www.blake2.net/) algorithm, which produces 256 bit hashes.
 Hash/second is roughly {{ exp(num="20x10", exponent="3") }} on my machine, a new block can be mined in around 4-6 minutes.